 Making your rental property appeal to empty nesters is a bit different than trying to appeal to just any average renter.
 We will give you some insight on what they are looking for in our latest post!

 There is a wave of baby boomers and seniors hitting the rental market.
 Once the kids have moved out, many find that their needs have changed.
 They no longer need the big house and high-maintenance yard.
 Instead, they are looking for low maintenance, simple living.
 Many are using their retirement for travel, so being able to rent allows them the ability to bounce around and the freedom from being tied down to one place.
 Be mindful when advertising your property for rent.
 You cannot market specifically to seniors unless your property meets the requirements as set forth in the Fair Housing Act.
-Keep reading to learn some tips to make your rental property appeal to empty nesters in Southern California and Central Ohio!
+Keep reading to learn some tips to make your rental property appeal to empty nesters in Ohio and Southern California!

 The house a young family might want isn’t always the same house that will attract senior renters.
 You might want to stay away from houses with lots of stairs or narrow entryways.
 Make bathing simple by providing handrails or even a walk-in tub.
 Keep shelving low, as to not require the use of a step stool to access things.
 While this generation of seniors is more active than ever, making things easy and safe is still very important.
 When you are looking for a rental property that will attract seniors, consider sticking to one story houses, without and steps required to get into the front door.